Jaipur to Khatu Shyam Ji Mandir Taxi

 Khatu Shyamji Temple Timings & Facts

 India can rightly be called the land of temples and places of worship.
 For centuries, humanity has been searching for diversity, which has led to the worship of various gods and goddesses and natural phenomena.
-In Hinduism the trinity worships of Lord Brahma, Vishnu and Shiva and mother.
+In Hinduism, the trinity worships Lord Brahma, Vishnu, and Shiva mother.
 Forms of a goddess.
 In addition, many mythical and local deities are worshiped from one place to another.
-In Rajasthan, the temple of Khatu Shyamji is an example where followers across India pray to Khatushyam.
+In Rajasthan, the temple of Khatu Shyamji is an example of where followers across India pray to Khatushyam.

 Location of Khatu Shyamji Mandir

-This temple is located in Sikari Rajasthan district of the village of the same name.
-Also, it is easily accessible from Jaipur, Agra or Delhi by car or bus.
+This temple is located in the Sikar district of Jaipur, a Rajasthan village of the same name.
+After visiting the Jaipur sightseeing tour, we can also visit Khatu Shyam ji.
+Also, it is easily accessible from Jaipur, Agra, or Delhi by car or bus.
 It is about 80 km away from Jaipur.

 Winter (1 Oct- 15 March) - Summers (16 March to 30 Sep)